-To give you an idea of what schools to consider, here is a list of the US colleges that hosted the most international students in the 2011/2012 school year, according to recent numbers released by the Institute of International Education.
+To give you an idea of what schools to consider, here is a list of the US colleges that hosted the largest percentages of international students in the 2017-2018 school year, according to recent numbers released by US News and World Report:

 Colleges that host a large number of international students will likely be well equipped to respond to the unique needs of international students studying in the US.

-You may also feel more comfortable and find it easier to fit in at one of the colleges above due to the large size of the international student population.
-With so many international students, there will be plenty of others around who understand exactly what you are going through.
+You may also feel more comfortable and find it easier to fit in at one of the colleges above due to the large international student population.
+With so many international students, there will be plenty of fellow students who’ll understand exactly what you are going through.

-Classes will likely be much bigger and you may not get to know your professors as well, international student advisers might be spread a bit too thin to give you all the individual attention you might receive at a smaller school, and it may take a bit longer to find your niche.
+Classes will likely be much bigger and you may not get to know your professors as well as you would at a smaller school.
+Additionally, international student advisers might be spread a bit thin and it may take a bit longer to find your niche.